IgnacBrychta/IgnacBrychta/README.md

 2. I'm decent at programming
 3. I know Czech, English and German
 4. I'm a decent programmer who focuses on OOP
-# Blog
-Unfortunately, I do not have a blog at the moment, but I might consider starting one some day

 # End
 Thanks for stopping by my Github profile.
 Have a great day! 😊